 The SDDOE convenes an advisory committee panel twice each year to discuss psychometrics, test development, and administrative and policy issues relevant to the current and future South Dakota assessments.
-This committee is comprised of highly experienced practitioners from several South Dakota school districts.
+This committee is comprised of highly experienced psychometric or educational measurement experts and practitioners from across the nation, including South Dakota.